-A $150m project has been awarded by the Victorian Government for the…
+A road maintenance initiative has been announced by the Victorian Government with…

 1 May 2018

 Premier Daniel Andrews announced today the state budget for Victoria, with more than $170 million going towards free TAFE courses for next year.

 The offer of free TAFE courses will help the increase of demand for workers in the infrastructure-building sector, with $40 billion being spent on rail, roads, schools and hospitals.
 Victoria is in the midst of a construction boom, where qualified workers are needed now more than ever.

 “From next year, all these major TAFE qualifications and apprenticeship pathways will cost you nothing to complete in Victoria.
 That’s right.
 No course fees.
 Nothing.
 Free. #VicBudget”